 Historic Districts are concentrations of historic resources in a given area that relate to a common historical or architectural theme from the past.
 Districts are established by federal, state, or local governments and can include historic neighborhoods, commercial areas, farms and ranches, parks, etc. Depending on what level of government designated the district, there may be different outcomes, financial incentives, and obligations for property owners.

 Landmark Districts have been designated by Fort Collins City Council for protection due to their historical or architectural importance (or both).
-Historic designation results in no changes to allowable uses or ownership, but does mean that exterior alterations undergo review by City staff or the City Landmarks Preservation Commission under Chapter 14 of the City Municipal Code to ensure the preservation of historic character and materials.
-Development and building permits will not be issued until approval under Chapter 14 is finalized, and property owners in these districts to qualify for state and local preservation incentives.
+Historic designation does not change the allowable uses, ownership, or overall zoning for a property, but does mean that exterior alterations must be approved by City staff or the City Landmarks Preservation Commission under Chapter 14 of the City Municipal Code to ensure the preservation of historic character and materials.
+Development and building permits will not be issued until approval under Chapter 14 is finalized.
+Property owners in these districts to qualify for state and local preservation incentives.

 Below are Fort Collins' current Landmark Districts: